About

 Our Team

-Jenna "Mittens" Carroll, Admin and Director of Marketing
+Jenna "Mittens" Carroll, Assistant Manager; Sales and Marketing

 Jenna is a formerly Washington, DC-based corporate queen turned artsy outdoor enthusiast.
 She completed a northbound Appalachian Trail thru-hike in 2021, and it totally changed her life.
 For her, hiking is one of the most joyful ways to gain confidence, channel creativity, and build community with other people.
 When she's not in the woods, you can find her hanging at a coffee shop in West Asheville or performing spoken word poetry at a local open mic.
 She is so jazzed to go hiking together!!